Get Outside and Be Active

 - Plant a garden.
 Kids love to water plants, and they'll get excited weeks later when they see their flowers bloom or vegetables grow.

-Breakfast is an important meal for all children, consider serving whole-grain cereals or muffins made with fruit, like bananas, blueberries or raisins.
+Breakfast is an important meal for all children, consider serving whole-grain cereals or muffins made with fruit, such as bananas, blueberries or raisins.

 For a snack before or after physical activities, serve crackers and cheese, peanut butter and jelly sandwiches, trail mix, containers of cut-up fruit and sliced vegetables with a low-fat dip.